Adarsh12643/SafeShare_A_Zero_Knowledge_Secure_FileSharing_Platform/README.md

-# SafeShare - Zero-Knowledge Secure File Sharing
+# SafeShare - A Zero-Knowledge Secure File Sharing Platform

 SafeShare is a high-security, Zero-Knowledge file-sharing application designed to protect user data.
 Files are fully encrypted directly in the user's browser before upload, ensuring that sensitive information remains entirely private.